 Hazards of Surfing in Oregon

 Temperature – One of the biggest hazards when it comes to surfing in Oregon is, unsurprisingly, the water temperature.
-Generally, the water temperature in this part of the world is around 50 degrees, but it can drop as low as 40, so be sure to wear protective clothing.
+Generally, the water temperature averages around 50 degrees, but it can drop as low as 40, so be sure to wear full-body protective clothing.
+I’m talking booties, hoodies, a 4/3mm wetsuit and gloves.
+Don’t let a sunny summer day fool you.

 Strong Currents – The deeper the water is, the bigger the chance that you may fall victim to an undertow when the waves are receding from the beach.
 These can easily carry you out to sea, so be aware.

-Rocks and Logs – In many Oregon surf spots, the rocks underneath the waves are sharp and dangerous.
+Rocks and Logs – In many Oregon surf spots, the rocks underneath the waves can be sharp and dangerous which is another reason to wear your booties.
 The ocean is also strong enough to pick up logs, and even if they look small, once waterlogged they can be incredibly heavy, especially when falling on top of you.

 Best Time to Surf in Oregon

-Depending on where it is you’re surfing in Oregon, it is possible to surf most of the year, although winter is best avoided.
-In general, fall is going to be your best option.
-It will give you your best chance of scoring some clean waves, while there will be days that are still relatively warm.
+Depending on where it is you’re surfing in Oregon, it is possible to surf most of the year, although winter is best avoided unless you are experienced and searching for the big ones.
+In general, summer and fall are going to be the best options for most surfers visiting Oregon.
+It will give you the best chance of scoring some clean manageable waves while providing maximum sunny days to warm back up after your sesh.

-Always check the surf forcast before heading out to any of the beaches on this list.
+Always check the surf forcast or ask a local surf shop before heading out to any of the beaches on this list.

 If you are a beginner, try and take your lessons in early fall or late spring and summer, leaving the winter’s huge swells to the more experienced surfers.